Solviento/notes/FINANCE/finance-basics-nian.md

 7. Perform mergers and acquisitions **(mergers acquisitions)**
 8. Research anything clients want or are interested in **(research)**

-Economy heats up, inventory low, inflation is on the increase.
+- Economy heats up, inventory low, inflation is on the increase.
 People are working and employed.
 Interest rates go up.

-Stocks
+**Stocks**

 - ownership of company

 CDS -insurance pays out if the issuer goes to default.

-Money market instruments
+**Money market instruments**

 - short term bonds, cds, treasury bills etc. less than 12 years

 Put lets you buy the asset

 Call lets you buy the asset

 Customized OTC derivative,

 - Swap trading variables and fixed interest rates. balancing portolios

-Money
+**Money**

 - store of value
 - medium of exchange
 - unit of account

-Balance sheet
+**Balance sheet**

 - balances assets on the left with liabialties to the right

-Futures
+**Futures**

 - delivery option or cash option

-\--------------------------------------------------------------------------------------------------------

-Heres the second batch of Review Notes:

 **Options**

-Asset - MSFT(microsoft)
+- Asset - MSFT(microsoft)

-Premium - price of the option
+- Premium - price of the option

-Strike price - the price at which you can buy or sell the asset(MSFT)
+- Strike price - the price at which you can buy or sell the asset(MSFT)

-Spot price - current price
+- Spot price - current price

-Exercise: before or on the expiration date
+- Exercise: before or on the expiration date

 **Three choices: exercise, do nothing(let expire), or sell**

 **Futures**

-Asset- Potatoes to Mcdonalds from ADM
+- Asset- Potatoes to Mcdonalds from ADM

-Futures contract is cash flow settlement
+- Futures contract is cash flow settlement

 **delivery contract** (oil companies buying each other) **OR** **cash settlement contract** (individual investing into futures)

 **Collateralized Debt Obligations (CDO) 2007-2008 recession real estate mortgage bubble burst**